datatrails/datatrails-python/README.rst

             # it does not start with arc_
         }
         #
+        # There are 3 alternatives
+        #
+        # 1. Create the asset:
-        # The first argument are the attributes of the asset
+        #    The first argument is the attributes of the asset
+        return arch.assets.create(attrs=attrs)
+        #
+        # 2. alternatively one can wait for the asset to be confirmed in the
+        #    immutable store.
         #    The second argument is wait for confirmation:
         #      If @confirm@ is True then this function will not
-        #   return until the asset is confirmed and ready
+        #      return until the asset is confirmed.
-        #   to accept events (or an error occurs)
         #
+        # Confirmation guarantees that 3rd parties can retrieve and cryptographically
+        # verify your Assets, which can take a few seconds to propagate.
+It is typically
+        # not necessary to wait unless your workflow involves near-real-time
+        # communication with 3rd parties and the 3rd party needs instant cryptographic
+        # verification of your new Asset.
         return arch.assets.create(attrs=attrs, confirm=True)
+        #
-        # alternatively if some work can be done whilst the asset is confirmed then this call can be
+        # 3. lastly if some work can be done whilst the asset is confirmed then this call
-        # replaced by a two-step alternative:
+        # can be replaced by a two-step alternative:

-        # asset = arch.assets.create(props=props, attrs=attrs, confirm=False)
+        asset = arch.assets.create(props=props, attrs=attrs)

         # ... do something else here
         # and then wait for confirmation

-        # self.arch.assets.wait_for_confirmation(asset['identity']))
+        return arch.assets.wait_for_confirmation(asset['identity']))

     def main():